Fantasy golf: History

 Fantasy golf was one of the first fantasy sports to utilize the concept of participants selecting real-life athletes and tracking their future performance in order to earn points.
 In the 1950s, Oakland, California businessman Wilfred "Bill" Winkenbach developed a fantasy golf game in which participants would select a roster of professional golfers and compare their scores at the end of a given tournament, with the lowest combined total of strokes winning.
 Winkenbach is also credited with developing an early version of fantasy baseball and creating the first fantasy football league.

 A national newspaper fantasy golf game, Fairway Fantasy, was created by telecommunications company Phoneworks in 1991 following the success of other fantasy contests run by the company.
-In Fairway Fantasy, participants selected a roster of PGA Tour players participating in the upcoming tour event over the phone.
-The Phoneworks contests contributed to the widespread interconnectivity of fantasy sports that would soon encourage the development of fantasy sports over the Internet.
+In Fairway Fantasy, participants selected a roster of PGA Tour players participating in upcoming tour events over the phone.
+The Phoneworks contests contributed to the interconnectivity of fantasy sports and would soon encourage the development of fantasy sports over the Internet.

 Daily fantasy sports firms, such as DraftKings, began offering fantasy golf games in the 2010s.
 In 2015, DraftKings co-founder Matt Kalish stated that golf was the fastest-growing sport on the site aside from football, basketball, and baseball.

 According to the Fantasy Sports & Gaming Association, as of 2023, around 9% of fantasy sports players in the United States and Canada play fantasy golf.